Your pad may not be as small a space capsule, but micro condo living it is!

 Now you can close real estate deals anywhere in Ontario with Axess Law’s virtual real estate lawyers.
 Remote real estate closings use secure, confidential online video conferencing technology.
-Axess Law witnesses e-signed documents online, or you can drop into any of our Toronto, Greater Toronto Area or Ottawa open law offices to sign.
+Axess Law witnesses document signings online.
 When family or work responsibilities call you away, our remote real estate lawyers let you meet closing deadlines without the hassle of leaving home or office.

 Using a virtual real estate lawyer.

 Find Affordable Condo Lawyers (Toronto, GTA, or Ottawa)

 Access lawyers for less in Greater Toronto Area, Ottawa, or anywhere in Ontario when you buy, sell, or transfer property.
 Axess Law’s flat fee real estate lawyers are affordable, and our rates are all inclusive (excluding taxes, disbursements, and third-party charges).
 Axess Law offers you only the legal services you absolutely need.
 Your final invoice includes no surprises or hidden charges.
 Your itemized statement of adjustments is explained when we deliver it, and we answer any questions you have about it.